 Spring Produce Guide

-Get more in-depth info on each precious bit of produce you’ll see this season, including ideas on how best to use them while you can.
+Get more in-depth info on each precious bit of produce you’ll see this season, including ideas on how best to use them while you can (for even more inspiration, check out our favorite veggie-heavy cookbooks and vegetarian cookbooks too).

 These edible thistles contain an acid called cynarin that makes everything taste sweet after eating them.
 They are admittedly time-consuming to prepare, but lovers of artichokes (like Catherine de Medici, for one) know it’s worth it.
 See our Basic Steamed Artichoke recipe and pair the tender leaves with a classic aioli or any other dipping sauce you fancy.

 You are probably well aware by now that “asparagus pee” is a thing, but did you know China is the world’s top asparagus producer, or that it takes three years to grow from a seed?
 While it’s common practice to snap off the woody ends, you can usually simply use a veggie peeler to shave off the tougher layer on the bottom.
-Tender spring asparagus is delicious raw in a salad, simply roasted, or starring in various other preparations, like our Asparagus Frittata recipe.
+Tender spring asparagus is delicious raw in a salad, simply roasted, baked into crisp “fries” with panko and parmesan, or starring in various other preparations, like our Asparagus Frittata recipe.

 These small, tender artichokes grow lower down on the stalk than their more mature brethren.
 They just need to be trimmed a bit, and can be eaten raw if sliced very thinly, or halved or kept whole and then cooked.
 So if you find preparing full-size artichokes a pain, keep your eyes peeled for these little guys.
 And try them in our Braised Baby Artichokes recipe, roast them for a nuttier flavor, or fry them for a crisp snack.